MIDS Mappings

 General recommendations

-When a field has multiple values, it is recommended to delimit it using the | (pipe) character.
-It is optional to make this enumeration more human-readable by including whitespace around it, i.e. padding the pipe with spaces.
+When a field has multiple values, it is recommended to delimit it using the | (pipe) character, without any leading or trailing whitespace unless they are part of the value.

 Composition of the MappingSet

-The MappingSet must be a valid YAML text file and include as its first element a curie_map which includes definitions of all namespaces used in the Mappings.
+The MappingSet MUST be a valid YAML text file and include as its first element a curie_map which includes definitions of all namespaces used in the Mappings.

-• mapping_set_id: A unique identifier to be used for this specific MappingSet and its associated Mappings.
+• mapping_set_id: A unique identifier to be used for this specific MappingSet and its associated Mappings. mapping_set_id should be constructed as a concatenation (using _ to concatenate) of the prefix mids and the metadata terms object_type, subject_type and mapping_set_version.

 • license: A URI specifying the license (or lack thereof) of these mappings.